whiprandolph/bestseller/Part 1 - This Is Who We Really Are/01 - This is Who We Really Are.md

 I drive past all the major banks every day -- the same banks that keep getting "caught" every few years laundering money for drug cartels and human trafficking organizations, or forging legal paperwork to defraud homeowners, cheating their own customers, or whatever the next scam-of-the-day is.[xxx-bettermarkets bank rap sheet]

 These pharmaceutical companies and banks get dinged with little "cost of doing business" fines by the government, and nothing much changes.
-The predatory and selfish behavior continues -- not by outsiders, but mostly people within my own culture!
+The predatory and selfish behavior continues -- not by outsiders, but mostly people within my own nation!
 How come the Ashaninka are able to maintain respectful relations between everyone, and in America, it seems like rich Americans are the biggest threat that the poor Americans face?

 Almost all of America's drinking water is now toxic, with different regions having their own mix of heavy metals, microplastics, and other chemicals.
 Chemical and fossil fuel companies don't seem to care about the long term effects of the products they sell.[xxx-ewg state drinking water]